 The encounter of the Dogon-Mande with their new neighbours and predecessors brought about a considerable blending of cultures.
 This is well illustrated by the stylistic diversity of Dogon architecture and sculpture.
 Long before their arrival from the Mande, the West of the plateau witnessed the birth of Djennenke/Soninke style sculptures.
 From the 15th century onwards stylistic extensions appeared in the N'duleri and Bondum regions.
 Whereas on the other side of the plateau Tellem statuary came into being.
 All these styles are incorporated into Dogon art.
 On the other hand, masks are of Voltaïc influence.
-Presence of the Dogon in the Yatenga province dates back to the 15th century.
-Driven away by the Mossi towards the Bandiagara cliffs, they probably introduced the masks to Dogon country.
-These population movements from the East also explain why the Dogon speak Voltaïc related languages.
+Various Dogon and Mossi masks share stylistic similarities.
+Their lengthy stay in the Yatenga also explains why the Dogon speak Voltaïc related languages.